RanjanPRS/Kaiburr/KUBERNETES-TASK-2/readme.md

 # Kubernetes Deployment - Task 2

 This part involves containerizing the Task Manager App and deploying it to Kubernetes.
-The application runs inside a Minikube cluster and uses a BusyBox pod to execute tasks dynamically.
+The application runs inside a Minikube cluster.
+Furthermore the implementation of the application was modified to use a BusyBox pod to execute tasks dynamically instead of running them locally.
 MongoDB is deployed with Persistent Volumes (PV) to ensure data consistency.

 ### Cluster Setup